Specialists in Complex Endoscopic Procedures

 Pioneering Interventional Endoscopy

-The four doctors at Interventional Endoscopic Services Medical Group, including founder and director Dr. Kenneth Binmoeller, are pioneers and specialists in advanced interventional endoscopy.
+The doctors at Interventional Endoscopic Services Medical Group, including founder and director Dr. Kenneth Binmoeller, are pioneers and specialists in advanced interventional endoscopy.

 All of our staff is also highly specialized, hand-picked for the contribution they make to the state-of-the-art procedures and technologies provided at this unique facility.

 See What Our Patients Are Saying

 My experience in having the POEM procedure through IES Medical Group with Dr. Kenneth Binmoeller was completely wonderful.
 It was a miracle.
 Prior to having the procedure, I was diagnosed with achalasia and had been experiencing worsening symptoms my whole adult life, beginning with hiccups, and progressing to a point where I couldn't swallow anything at all, except for liquids.
 The facilities at California Pacific Medical Center were great, and the quality of care I received from my doctor and staff was excellent.
 Dr Binmoeller thoroughly explained everything they would do, and did do, and I felt completely informed throughout the process.
 As soon as the next day I felt relief.
 I have continued to experience relief from my achalasia symptoms since I underwent the POEM procedure nearly a year and one half ago.